tarantool/doc/doc/reference/reference_sql/sql_user_guide.rst

 DECIMAL values can contain up to 38 digits on either side of a decimal point. and any arithmetic with DECIMAL values has exact results (arithmetic with DOUBLE values could have approximate results instead of exact results).
-There is no literal format for DECIMAL, so use :ref:`CAST <sql_function_cast>` to insist that a numeric has data type DECIMAL, for example ``CAST(1.1 AS DECIMAL)`` or ``CAST('99999999999999999999999999999999999999' AS DECIMAL)``.
+Before Tarantool version 2.10-beta2 there was no literal format for DECIMAL, so it was necessary to use :ref:`CAST <sql_function_cast>` to insist that a numeric has data type DECIMAL, for example ``CAST(1.1 AS DECIMAL)`` or ``CAST('99999999999999999999999999999999999999' AS DECIMAL)``.
 See the description of NoSQL type :ref:`'decimal' <decimal>`.